MicrosoftDocs/patterns-practices/patterns-practices/reference/iregionadapter-interface-mspp-regions.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface IRegionAdapterPublic Interface IRegionAdapter
+public interface IRegionAdapterPublic Interface IRegionAdapter

 See Also
 --------